thebigfilecom/thebigfile-com-dev/how-it-works/3_governance/01_network-nervous-system-nns.subpage.md

 The NNS is implemented as a set of _cube smart contracts_ on a dedicated _NNS system subnet_.
 Facilitated by the low computation and storage costs on the BigFile, and since the NNS subnet is cross-subsidized by other subnets, voting on proposals is free of charge and a high volume of votes and proposals can be processed and stored on-chain.

-Two important cubes are the _governance cube_ that manages neurons, proposals, and the voting process, and the _BigFile ledger cube_ that implements the BF token which is the NNS governance token.
+Two important cubes are the _governance cube_ that manages neurons, proposals, and the voting process, and the _BigFile ledger cube_ that implements the BIG token which is the NNS governance token.
 In addition, there are other cubes for special purposes, for example the _cycles minting cube (CMC)_ that is responsible to mint _cycles_ - the "gas" used for computation and storage on the BigFile.

 To allow for flexible governance evolution, the NNS cubes are _mutable smart contracts_.
 Two cubes, called _root_ and _lifeline_, are responsible for upgrading the NNS cubes.
 As NNS cubes control each other, it is ensured that they can only be changed by an NNS DAO decision.